dmuth/aws-s3-server-access-logging-rollup/README.md

 Enable the debug flags `keep` and `dryrun` and then test locally.

+## Next Steps

+Once you have rollup working, you might want to consider performing analytics on those logs so you can see what the top objects are, who the top requesters are, etc.  For this, I built an app called
+<a href="https://github.com/dmuth/splunk-aws-s3-server-accesslogs">Splunk for AWS S3 Server Access Logs</a>.
+Check it out!

 ## Testing and debugging

 ### Run locally with all debug functions set